vuejs/docs/src/guide/typescript-support.md

 ### Annotating Return Types

-Because of the circular nature of Vue’s declaration files, TypeScript may have difficulties inferring the types of certain methods.
-For this reason, you may need to annotate the return type on methods like render and those in computed.
+Because of the circular nature of Vue’s declaration files, TypeScript may have difficulties inferring the types of computed.
+For this reason, you may need to annotate the return type computed properties.

 ```ts
 import { defineComponent } from 'vue'